robgraves/crapsgame/README.md

 data/sounds/chips.wav - sound effect for any other bet winning

+02/29/2024

+Finished settings menu, with options for color, sound, and mature content.
+All seems to work and save settings in data/save/config.p and reload on game start.
+Creates the file if it doesn't exist.

 02/28/2024

 Implemented color to the game, now switchable with the colorized variable.